On this page, I collect information about the Ricoh GXR S10 camera unit, also called lensor or module.

 The converters extend the zoom range of the S10 camera unit from 3x to 7x.
 See page S10 Focal Range Including Converters for details regarding the look of the camera unit with attached converters and the effects of the converters on the zoom range of the S10 camera unit.

-Note: I sold the converters and the lens hood at the end of 2011.
+Note: I sold the converters and the lens hood together with the S10 camera unit at the end of 2011.

-The S10 is currently the most compact camera unit for the Ricoh GXR and also the one with the widest angle (24mm; 19mm with DW-6 converter).
-It is ideal for sky photos and other landscape shots.
+The S10 is the most compact camera unit for the Ricoh GXR and also the one with the widest angle (19mm with DW-6 converter; 24 without converter).
+It is ideal for sky photos/videos and landscape shots.
 It is also suited to street photography, but not as fast as a GRD.
-Step zoom might be helpful in such shooting situations.
-Some users seem to use it for indoor and outdoor architectural shots as well.

 Although I liked to use my GX100/200 in the past, I tended to use the S10 fewer and fewer in the course of the year 2010.
-This is in part related to the issues that I had with the unit, in part to competition from other units (particularly the P10), and to a certain disappointment regarding the image quality - colors seem a bit dull to me, sometimes contrast is lacking.
-All in all, this needs to be investigated more closely to do more justice to this camera unit!
+This is in part related to the issues that I had with the unit, in part to competition from other units (particularly from the P10), and to a certain disappointment regarding the image quality - colors seem a bit dull to me, sometimes contrast is lacking.

-I know that some people, for example Joel Stern, a frequent poster at dpreview, are quite happy with their S10 (in October 2011, however, I found out that he was trying to sell it and keep the A12 units only).
-I had mixed feelings with it, though, and eventually, I sold it and bought the new APS-C zoom in March 2012.
+I know that some people, for example Joel Stern, a frequent poster at dpreview, are quite happy with their S10 (in October 2011, however, I found out that he was trying to sell it and keep only the A12 units).
+I had mixed feelings with it, though, and eventually, I sold it and bought the new APS-C zoom (A16 24-85) in March 2012.